-LRD 053 Math Fundamentals
+MAT/LRD 153 Math Fundamentals

 Designed to aid the student in improving basic mathematics skills.
-Emphasis is on calculating fractions, decimals, percentages, and introduction to algebra and geometry concepts.
+Topics to be covered include basic number operations of whole numbers, fractions, decimals, percentages, introduction to pre-algebra and basic geometry concepts.
 Prepares the student to pass the college entrance requirements for mathematics.